3D models are ubiquitous in many fields:

 Examples of models:

-Graphics cards are specialized for rendering triangle meshes.
+Graphics cards are specialized for rendering of triangular meshes.

 Ray tracing simulates the physical path of light in the scene.
-The basic principle is as follows: for each pixel of the image, a ray is cast from the camera through that pixel to find the first object in the scene that the ray intersects.
-Once the intersection point is found, its color is computed based on the lighting, the material, and potentially reflections and refractions (by recursively casting new rays).
+The basic principle is as follows: for each pixel of the image, a ray is cast from the camera through this pixel, and we search for the first object in the scene that this ray intersects.
+Once the intersection point is found, its color is computed based on the lighting, the material, and possibly reflections and refractions (by recursively launching new rays).

-In practice, rays are often traced in the reverse direction of light (from the camera toward the scene), because the vast majority of rays emitted by a light source never reach the camera.
-This reverse tracing is much more efficient.
+In practice, rays are often traced in the opposite direction of the light (from the camera toward the scene), because the vast majority of rays emitted by a light source never reach the camera.
+This inverse tracing is much more efficient.

 Advantages: